-This May, the multinational art auction giant Sotheby’s announced Natively Digital, a “curated NFT [non-fungible token] sale” mounted in collaboration with artist Benjamin Gentilli and his blockchain-focused project Robert Alice, set to occur from 3-10 June, 2021.
+This May, the multinational art auction giant Sotheby’s announced Natively Digital, a “curated NFT [non-fungible token] sale” mounted in collaboration with the anonymous artist behind the blockchain-focused project Robert Alice, set to occur from 3-10 June, 2021.
 It describes itself as featuring “sourced emerging crypto artists and the ‘old masters,’” and co-organised with partners “from across the ecosystem of art and technology”.

 NFTs are the art world’s latest pet technology.
 They enable dealers to verify a digital artwork on the blockchain as unique, and to sell them in the same way that they would any physical artwork such as a painting or a sculpture.
 The Sotheby’s sale sees them become the second major auction house to hop on board the NFT market, after US-based artist Beeple closed his Everydays series at Christie’s back in March for $69 million.

 For many members of the digital art community, witnessing the meteoric sales point of another unexceptional white male artist (achieved against the backdrop of a sluggish art economy, canceled shows, and pandemic-spooked collectors) felt far from the much-hyped ‘art revolution’.
 The racist and sexist features of Beeple’s work, hiding in plain sight behind its sheer volume of 5,000 doodles pooled into one memelord megalith, have been largely overlooked by the media.

 “Witnessing the meteoric sales point of another unexceptional white male artist felt far from the euphoric ‘art revolution’ hyped by the media”